-- TransferWise doesn’t offer single-currency transfers.
-They are a currency conversion service, so they do not receive and send out the same currency in a single transfer.
+- TransferWise doesn’t support single-currency transfers.
+It’s a currency conversion service, so it doesn’t receive and send out the same currency in a single transfer.

 Regarding foreign exchange transactions, there are a few items to consider:

-- The quoted exchange or conversion rate: The best exchange rate you can get is known as the real-time or mid-market rate.
-I call it the “Google rate” because Google showcases real-time rates between two currencies in their search results.
+- The quoted exchange or conversion rate.
+The best exchange rate you can get is known as the real-time or mid-market rate.
+I call it the “Google rate” because Google showcases real-time rates between two currencies in its search results.
 Most money transfer providers quote non-real-time rates to profit from bid-ask spreads.
-The bid-ask spread is the difference between the price at which a dealer will buy a currency and the price at which the dealer will sell a currency.
-In other words, the bid price is the price that the dealer is willing to pay or “bid” for currency, while the “ask” price is the price that the dealer wants for currency.
+For example, if real-time rates are 1.31/1.32, a dealer might quote 1.28/1.35.
+The dealer would buy at 1.28 and sell at 1.35.

-- The flat or percentage fee: Companies will quote a flat or percentage fee to convert currencies.
+- The fixed or percentage-based fee.
+Companies will quote a fixed or percentage-based rate to convert currencies.
 For example, $3.99 or 1 percent of the total amount exchanged.

-- Funding methods: Funding methods may include bank transfer, debit card, credit card, in-house credit, or cash for in-person transfers.
+- Funding methods.
+Funding methods may include bank transfer, debit card, credit card, or cash for in-person transfers.

-- Ways to receive/collect money: Ways to send/accept money might include bank account, online money account, and cash pickup.
+- Ways to receive/collect money: Ways to accept money might include bank account, online money account, and cash pickup.

-- Transparency: Transparency refers to how transparent a company is regarding their exchange rates, fees, and processing times.
-For example, the company provides a transfer calculator/transaction estimator and does not force a user to create an account or submit a payment before getting details.
+- Transparency.
+Transparency refers to how transparent a company is regarding its exchange rates, fees, and processing times.
+For example, the company provides a transfer calculator/transaction estimator and does not force a user to create an account or submit payment before getting transaction details.

-Xoom doesn’t use mid-market exchange rates.
-Instead, “Exchange rates are based on world currency markets, which change all the time.
+Xoom doesn’t use mid-market rates.
+They say, “Exchange rates are based on world currency markets, which change all the time.
 Foreign exchange rates listed in newspapers or elsewhere are generally wholesale or inter-bank rates that are not available for individuals.”
-Xoom charges a flat fee, which may be waived depending on the payment method, transfer amount, currency selection, and receiving option.
+Xoom charges a fixed fee, which may be waived depending on the payment method, transfer amount, currency selection, and receiving option.
 Funding methods include bank transfer, debit card, and credit card.
 Users can send money through Xoom’s website and app.
 Recipients can receive money in one of three ways including cash pickup, bank deposit, or home delivery.
-Regarding transparency, Xoom provides fee and exchange rate calculators on their “Fees and Exchange Rates” page.
+Regarding transparency, Xoom provides fee and exchange rate calculators on its “Fees and Exchange Rates” page.

 If you exchange currencies on weekdays (Mon-Fri UTC) you will receive the interbank exchange rate without any markup on all currencies except for Thai Baht, Russian Rubbles, Ukrainian Hryvnia, and Turkish Lira where we add a 1% markup, with a small 0.5% fee for anything above £5,000 each month.
 On the weekend (Sat-Sun UTC) we fix the rate we provide to protect ourselves against fluctuations, this means we apply markups of: